The wrong question has been haunting you

 The critical insight: if you’re constantly fighting to maintain separation but work keeps bleeding through anyway, you may be in a mismatch.
 Your fight to separate from work that demands integration causes as much stress as the integration itself.
 Sometimes the answer is to stop fighting and instead build strong guardrails around integration.

 Remote workers face this particularly acutely.
 You can’t separate your physical workspace because your office is your home.
 Fighting separation while working from home creates constant frustration.
 Integration in a home office works better – once you build in specific practices to prevent total boundary dissolution.
+For a full breakdown of remote-specific strategies, see work-life balance for remote workers.

 Work bleeding into personal time describes the experience of work demands, thoughts, and obligations intruding on time that is meant to be personal, whether because of boundary weakness, work culture pressure, work legitimately demanding integration, or a mismatch between preferred and actual boundary styles.